Welcome to geoffreymiller.info

 AUKUS and its consequences for New Zealand – analysis (Today FM news bulletins, 14 March)

-Geopolitical Analyst warns Australian nuclear power deal ‘terrible’ for New Zealand (Today FM, 14 March, 5-minute interview with Lloyd Burr on the station’s drive-time evening news programme)
+Geopolitical Analyst warns Australian nuclear power deal ‘terrible’ for New Zealand (Today FM, 14 March, 5-minute interview with Lloyd Burr on the station’s drive-time evening news programme, see also full interview audio)

 US, UK, and Australia to finalise nuclear submarine pact amid growing concerns over China (Today FM, 13 March, 5-minute interview with Rachel Smalley on the ‘First Light’ programme)